 Domestic Violence is a destructive and prevalent issue locally in Australia, and globally.
 Domestic violence homicides account for a significant proportion of Australian homicides, and the detrimental effects on victims can be long lasting.

-In more recent times, the impact of Domestic Violence is becoming more acknowledged, not just in parenting matters, but also in property matters.
+In more recent times, the impact of domestic violence is becoming more acknowledged, not just in parenting matters, but also in property matters.
+This article talks about cases where domestic violence impacts property settlement.

 One of the leading decisions where Domestic Violence was a key consideration in determining a party’s entitlement to the matrimonial property pool is the decision of Marriage of Kennon (1997) 22 Fam LR 1 (“Kennon”).